code-kern-ai/refinery-python-sdk/README.md

 The SDK currently offers the following functions:
 - registering local Python functions as labeling functions in our system (you can of course also develop such functions within our web system)
-- generating embeddings for your attributes, e.g. free texts or structured data containing categories and numbers
+- _experimental_: generating embeddings for your attributes, e.g. free texts or structured data containing categories and numbers
 - _experimental_: autogenerating labeling functions from manually labeled records in your project
 - _experimental_: topic modeling using BERT embeddings that you have registered in your project